openharmony/docs/en/application-dev/reference/apis/js-apis-audio.md

 getStreamInfo(): Promise<AudioStreamInfo\><sup>8+</sup><a name="getstreaminfo-promise"></a>

-Gets the renderer stream information.
+Obtains the renderer stream information.
 This method uses a promise to return the result.

 **System capabilities**: SystemCapability.Multimedia.Audio.Renderer